 Veneers Can Protect Your TeethAs well as making your teeth “look good” veneers can also serve a functional purpose as they can provide a protective cover for damaged teeth in a similar manner to the way dental crowns can protect damaged teeth.
 The advantage of veneers over crowns is that because they are thin very little tooth structure needs to be removed or drilled away.
 Veneers can often help with tooth sensitivity where the enamel has worn away.

 Porcelain Veneers Vs Composite Resin Bonding / Composite Veneers

 Composite veneers are made from a special bonding material and require the artistic skill of the dentist to shape and mould the composite resin to the desired shape of your tooth.
 Once this has been done a special light is used to “cure” or “set” the resin.
 Composite bonding is a much quicker and less expensive alternative to porcelain veneers but they do not last as long and are more susceptible to staining with food and drinks and so may need replacing every couple of years.

 Composite is an ideal solution for teeth with small chips and cracks in them or to fill a tiny gap but for more severe cases with large gaps or for a smile makeover porcelain veneers provide the ideal solution.

-Approximately 2-3 weeks later, on your second visit your temporary veneers will be removed and your teeth thoroughly cleaned.
+Approximately 2-3 weeks later, on your second visit, your temporary veneers will be removed and your teeth thoroughly cleaned.
 Your new veneers will first be placed on your teeth and adjusted to give the perfect look before they are “glued” onto the front surface of your teeth.
-The veneers are attached to your teeth with a special strong dental cement, despite this veneers have been know to come loose and fall off.
-If this happens be sure to contact your dentist immediately and keep the veneer in a safe place.
+The veneers are attached to your teeth with a special strong dental cement.
+Despite this, veneers have been known to come loose and fall off.
+If this happens, be sure to contact our Sunnyvale Dental Care Clinic immediately and keep the veneer in a safe place.

 Veneers offer the following advantages: